tsrsilva/caste-ontology/README.md

 ## How can I retrieve the contents of the ontology?

 CATO is an OWL ontology, meaning that it can be read in ontology editors and knowledge management systems, such as [Protégé][1].
-Ee hope to have it picked up by services such as ONTOBEE and Bioportal.
+We hope to have it picked up by services such as ONTOBEE and Bioportal.

 ## Citing